openregulatory/templates/templates/qms/management-review/sop-management-review.md

 adequacy, suitability and efficacy of the QM system.
 Where necessary, the Management defines measures for improvement.
 The results of the Management Review are documented in the Management Review Report.

-Finally, the Management sets strategic goals and, where necessary, new or revised process KPIs for the next review period.
+Where necessary, the Management sets up new or revised process KPIs as well as quality objectives for the next review period.
 This is communicated again to all relevant members of the organization.

 |              |                                                                                     |